Will you be traveling to any senior centers this year?

 You must provide the Assessor’s Office with the following documents to show your income and expenses.
 (Bring original documents or copies if you apply in person; send copies if you mail your application.)

 IF YOU FILE A TAX RETURN, PROVIDE:

 - Federal income tax return

-- Receipts for other medical expenses you paid in 2017 that were not reimbursed by Medicare or other insurance.
+- Receipts for other medical expenses you paid in the prior year that were not reimbursed by Medicare or other insurance.

 - Social Security/Railroad Retirement 1099 forms

 - Any other documents showing income not reported on your tax return.